Droow/react-password-indicator/README.md

 {
   key: 'myRuleKey', // required - each rule needs unique identification
   rule: (value) => value.indexOf('@') > -1, // required - the validation function (has to return true or false)
+  // optional error message - required if you did not set the default message
-  message: 'Password is not valid for my custom rule', // optional error message }
+  message: 'Password is not valid for my custom rule', }
 ```